-- A Main Street Improvement Plan should be agreed or produced as a separate advice document after adoption of this Local Area Plan to help guide and co-ordinate pubic realm improvements, infill development and the redevelopment of sites.
+- A Main Street Improvement Plan should be agreed or produced as a separate advice document after adoption of this Local Area Plan to help guide and co-ordinate public realm improvements, infill development, redevelopment of sites and the achievement of universal access and universal mobility.
 (Objective MSE3) - Development along Main Street shall include for relatively uniform traffic calming measures implemented at various locations along Main Street.
 These measures shall be in-keeping with the principles of place making and shall make use of urban design led methods such as on-street parking, narrowed carriageways, wide footpaths, cycle paths, street planting and furniture, shared surfaces, raised pedestrian crossings and raised traffic tables/junctions etc. (Objective MSE4) - Development along Main Street shall allow and provide for connections to routes that are envisaged under the Accessibility Movement Strategy of this Plan including Link Streets, Access Streets and Green Links.
 (Objective MSE5)